yvo2/fuzzy-tutorial/README.md

 1. **Select a domain**: choose a domain related to your group project (if already available) or a personal interest.
 2. **Create and name your notebook**: experiment with the chosen approach and save your notebook as `03_<YourProjectName>.ipynb`.
-3. **Push to your repository**: upload your completed notebook to your GitHub repository
+3. **Push to your repository**: upload your completed notebook to your GitHub repository (including the output).